 (Intern, Fall 2011)

-This fall the following unpaid internship opportunities are available for the Fall 2015 semester (click links for descriptions)
+This following unpaid internship opportunities are available for the Fall 2015 semester (click links for descriptions)

 To apply for a spring or fall internship: Send a completed internship application along with your resume, cover letter, unofficial transcript and a letter of recommendation from one academic or professional reference to the Student Programs and Tours Manager.
 Your cover letter should include three departments of interest, and how an internship at the Valentine will impact your future career and/or academic goals.